programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 ```

+Now sid has all of the features of the VADER sentiment analysis code, which we can access by writing things like sid.function() or sid.variable.
+This may be a little confusing, but the main takeaway is this: we no longer need to think about the NLTK code outside of our program, because sid has everything we need.

-Next, we need to store the text we want to analyze in a place *VADER* can access.
+Next, we need to store the text we want to analyze in a place *sid* can access.
 In Python, we can store a single sequence of text as a [string](https://en.wikipedia.org/wiki/String_(computer_science)) variable.

 ```